google-gemini/example-chat-app/README.md

 ## Installation
 Click [here](#windows) to skip to installation on Windows.

-For Linux/macOS a setup bash script is available for easy installation.
-If you prefer installing manually you can skip to [next section](#install-manuallylinuxmacoswindows).
+If your choice of backend is Node.js/Flask, for Linux/macOS a setup bash script is available for easy installation.
+The bash script does not support installation of Go.
+If you wish to use Go as your backend or prefer installing manually you can skip to the [next section](#install-manuallylinuxmacoswindows).
-### Using bash script(Linux/macOS)
+### Using bash script with Node.js/Flask on Linux/macOS
 #### Make the script executable
 ```
 chmod +x setup.sh